CDLM: Consistency Diffusion Language Models For Faster Sampling: Background

 \subsection{Efficient Inference in Diffusion Language Models}

 Inference in DLMs is an active area of research with significant room for improvement.
-Among training-free acceleration methods, one line of work exploits approximate caching via block-wise decoding, refreshing static regions periodically~\cite{ma2025dkvcache, wu2025fastdllm}.
-Others speed up parallel sampling by applying confidence thresholds~\cite{wu2025fastdllm} or by leveraging lightweight autoregressive models as guidance~\cite{hu2025freecache}.
+Among training-free acceleration methods, one line of work exploits approximate caching via block-wise decoding, only recomputing the active block while reusing stale key–value states for inactive blocks~\cite{ma2025dkvcache, wu2025fastdllm}.
+Others speed up parallel sampling by applying confidence thresholds~\cite{wu2025fastdllm} or by leveraging lightweight autoregressive models as guidance~\cite{hu2025freecache}, while recent analysis suggests that effective parallelism is difficult to adapt reliably at inference time~\cite{kang2026parallelbench}.
 In contrast, training-based approaches focus on improving the intrinsic efficiency of DLMs through architectural or objective-level modifications.
-Some recent works fine-tune models to introduce block-wise causality, enabling standard KV caching at the block level while retaining diffusion-style updates within each block~\cite{wang2025d2f, wu2025fastdllmv2}.
+Some recent works fine-tune pretrained AR models or DLMs to introduce block-wise causality, enabling standard KV caching at the block level while retaining diffusion-style updates within each block~\cite{wang2025d2f, wu2025fastdllmv2}.
 Others design objectives that promote faster convergence by encouraging high-confidence token prediction~\cite{chen2025dparallel}.
-Our method is training-based: we induce block-wise causality and cut refinement steps via fine-tuning.
+Our method is training-based: we jointly induce block-wise causality and reduce refinement steps through consistency-guided fine-tuning.